 In the kitchen is Ellie Bouhadana of Ellie's Table, the pop-up trattoria and dinner delivery service that was born during lockdown.
 The menu will be full of wine bar snacks, plates designed for sharing and fresh pasta.
-Expect snacky plates such as focaccia crostini with caramelised garlic and double anchovy, and Wandin Yallock tomatoes with burrata alongside a more substantial menu including cavatelli, red onion and butter beans, and kingfish with mandarin and basil.
-If you’re stopping by after dinner, go for the Basque cheesecake and Fernet and Coke ice-cream.
+Expect snacky plates such as focaccia crostini with caramelised garlic and double anchovy and Wandin Yallock tomatoes and burrata alongside a more substantial menu of cavatelli, red onion and butter beans and kingfish with mandarin and basil.
+If you’re stopping by after dinner, go for the Basque cheesecake and Fernet and cola ice-cream.

 The wine list focuses on all things natural, where interesting European lo-fi producers sit side-by-side with Australian natural winemakers.
-Drink Manon Peaches, Memento Mori and Cantina Giardino rosato, against the backdrop of bright yellow countertops and curved wooden booths designed by Peter Frederick Cole Architect.
+Drink Manon Peaches and Memento Mori alongside Cantina Giardino rosato, against the backdrop of bright yellow countertops and leather booths designed by architect Peter Cole.

 The bar is the first eatery in the precinct, with plenty of outdoor communal tables spilling onto the central courtyard for long lunches and late-night wines.
-The walls are plastered with hand-drawn flowers by both Cole and Alice McIntosh, co-owner of womenswear label Sister Studios.
+The walls are plastered with hand-drawn flowers by Alice Mackintosh, co-owner of womenswear label Sister Studios.
 Hot Wax Sound Systems have decked the entire space out with top-notch speakers; if the doors are open, someone will be broadcasting a live radio show.

-The team plans to open for breakfast from June, serving items such as congee and filter coffee.
+The team plans to open for breakfast from June, serving congee and filter coffee.
 In the meantime, stop by for a plate of Marcona almonds and a glass of sherbert-y Red Hill chardonnay.

 By Claire Adey